 1) with four instead of three lamps, with the fourth lamp near your knees or even feet.
 This will heat up faster and provide more infrared.

-you can design the unit so you can lie down inside, instead of sitting.
+the unit so you can lie down inside, instead of sitting.
 This is necessary for people who are

 disabled or weak and cannot sit for the half hour needed for a sauna session.
 The book, Sauna Therapy, contains